marcwiest/primera/README.md

 [ ] Add `composer validate --no-check-all --strict` to build script to ensure composer json and lock file are identical [ ] Create more useful starting setup for views
 [ ] Find better solution for shared config file than .env, or [make .env more secure](https://github.com/wecodemore/wpstarter/issues/64)
+[ ] Add replace-in-file node module to repalce certain strings like text-domain (useful for install or build process)